Neonatology on the Web

 It now appears that the infant incubator (couveuse) will, after all—and indeed in the very near future—be demonstrated to visitors of the exhibition.
 As is well known, the District Commissioner of Treptow had previously prohibited this demonstration; subsequently, Privy Councillor Professor Gusferow—Director of the University Women’s Clinic at the Charité—and Privy Councillor Professor Virchow weighed in on the dispute in two journals.
 These scholars expressed the view that it would be highly desirable for the general public to be placed in a position to form their own impression—or rather, their own judgment—regarding the value of this truly outstanding humanitarian endeavor.
 The government has entrusted two Medical Councillors with a thorough investigation of this matter.
 These gentlemen recently visited the exhibition to inspect the facilities and arrangements firsthand; they unreservedly expressed their satisfaction and pledged to work toward ensuring that the ban imposed by the Treptow District Commissioner is lifted in the very near future.

-The exhibit did indeed eventually open to the public.
+Nevertheless, the exhibit did indeed eventually open to the public.
 “From today until the close of the exhibition, all physicians, members of the press, university students, and midwives are granted free admission upon presentation of a business card or other form of identification (Berliner Tageblatt, August 9, 1896).
 On September 9, 1896, the following news story appeared in the Berlin newspaper Vorwärts:

 Ueber die bisherige Wirksamkeit des Lion’fcheu Kinderbrut-Apparates auf der Berliner Gewerbe-Ausstellulung liegt jetzt die Erfahrung vor, die man dort im Verlaufe des ersten Monats mit vier Kindern gemacht hat.
 Das erstaufgenommene Kind, der kleine Walter, welcher mit einem Körpergeiwicht von 2080 Gramm in die Conveuse kam nnd der in den ersten vier Tagen bis zu 2200 Gramm zugenommen, bist nach drei Wochen an den Folgen eines Darmkatarrhs in der Couveuse zu gründe gegangen.
 Das zweite Kind, ein Mädchen namens Selma, das mit einem Körpergewicht von 1470 Gramm 4 Wochen nach der Geburt in die Couveuse kam und angeborene Lungendefekte hatte, wurde von der Mutter wieder fortgeholt.
 Die zwei übrigen von den anfgenommenen vier Kindern haben sich im Verlauf von vier Wochen gut entwickelt.
 Das eine, ein Mädchen namens Charlotte, ist mit einem Gewicht von 1410 Gramm aufgenommen worden und wiegt jetzt 2555 Gramm.
 Das andere Kind, ein Knabe, wiegt 2925 Gramm; er hat in den vier Wochen seines Aufenthalts in der Couveuse, in welcher er eine Zahnung durch gemacht hat, 535 Gramm zugenommen.
 Am 12. und 13.
 Sept. ist je ein Kind in den Pavillon eingeliefert worden.
 Beide Kinder sind Mädchen; das eine ist am 1.
 Sept. geboren und wiegt 2320 Gramm, das zweite, welches ein paar Stunden nach der Geburt vom Vater in den Pavillon gebracht wurde, wiegt 1560 Gramm.
 Es wird vorläufig vermiitels des von Lion konstruirten Löffels durch die Nase ernährt.
 Der Pavillon wurde seit dem 9.
 Angust, dem Tage seiner Eröffnung, bis Sonntag, den 13.